rakeshrodriguez/Dumbness-Meter/README.md

 # Dumbness-Meter
-I just created to check how dumb is my ex-lover🤭.
+I just created to check how dumb my ex-lover is🤭.